1 9 6 4 (UK)

 Debuting at 9:35 pm on BBC1 on 3 October 1964, Thorndyke was based on the stories of Richard Austin from the early 1900s and evolved from a single play in the earlier Detective anthology series.

-Peter Copley starred as Dr John Evelyn Thorndyke, an amateur detective, investigating cases in a very Holmesian scientific style, making use of the most up-to-date techniques such as fingerprinting.
+Peter Copley starred as Dr John Evelyn Thorndyke, an amateur detective, investigating cases in a very Holmesian scientific style.

 The Doctor was a sophisticated middle-aged bachelor.
 His assistant was his medical friend Dr Jervis (Paul Williamson) and his shrewd manservant was Polton (Patrick Newell).

 The Old Lag | A Case of Premeditation | The Mysterious Visitor | The Case of Phyllis Annesley | Percival Bland’s Brother | The Puzzle Lock